sesazhin/cisco-fmc/README.md

 \*those rules that already have logging configured in a right way - skipped

 For required libraries and their versions see **requirements.txt**.

-This tool has been written and tested with Python 3.10 but should work with Python 3.6 and newer versions as well.
-The tool is only supported on Windows (it might also work on Linux and macOS but hasn't been tested there).

 ## How to use /scripts/fmc_acp_logging.log
 1. Start from cloning script to your system: